AymanAzzam/Egyptian-Licence-Plate-Detector/README.md

 ### Requirements
 	1. Python 3.
-	2. All libraries (openCV, numpy, numba, tkinter).
+	2. All libraries (openCV, numpy, numba, tkinter, scikit-image).

 ### How to use
 	1. Run `python run.py` in repo directory.